 Juvenile urban gangs were present in London, Chicago, New York, Sydney, Auckland and many other cities in the 19th century.

-In 1842–43, 128 delinquent boys aged 12 to 20 arrived in Auckland from England’s Parkhurst Prison.
+In 1842–43, 128 youths aged between 12 and 20 arrived in Auckland from England’s Parkhurst Prison.
 Some formed delinquent groups and frightened local citizens.
-But the threat they presented was brief, and they were soon assimilated into wider society.
+The threat they presented was brief, and they were soon assimilated into colonial society.

-The gang as we know it today, dressed in denim and leather with back-patch identifiers and mobilised with motorbikes and cars, had its origins in the US in the late 1940s and early 1950s.
-Following the Second World War discharged American soldiers with full pay packets, youthful energy and no jobs, bought motorbikes and hung around in groups with names such as the Market Street Commandos, the Booze Fighters, and the Pissed Off Bastards of Bloomington (POBOBs).
+The gang as we know it today, dressed in denim and leather with back-patch identifiers and mobilised with motorbikes and cars, had its origins in the US in the late 1940s.
+Following the Second World War discharged American soldiers with money in their pockets, youthful energy and no jobs, bought motorbikes and hung around in groups with names such as the Market Street Commandos, the Booze Fighters, and the Pissed Off Bastards of Bloomington (POBOBs).
 A riot at Hollister, California, in 1947 brought the gangs to public prominence and the Hell’s Angels were formed from the POBOBs soon afterward.

 Gangs sprang up all over the west coast of the United States and eventually spread internationally.
-By 1960 motorcycle clubs such as the Galloping Gooses, the Gypsy Jokers, and Satan’s Slaves had emerged in the US.
-Within five years, having been identified in media reports as a public menace, the concept of the ‘outlaw’ motorcycle gang had been born.
+By 1960 motorcycle clubs such as the Galloping Gooses, the Gypsy Jokers and Satan’s Slaves had emerged in the US.
+Within five years, having been identified in media reports as a public menace, the ‘outlaw’ motorcycle gang had been born.

-The modern gang is often linked to urban poverty, and social exclusion based around class, religion, or ethnicity.
-Gangs usually form among groups of young men who feel alienated from mainstream society, are denied decent job prospects, lead otherwise uneventful lives, have poor parental role models, and have lacked structured adult involvement during their developmental years.
+The modern gang is often linked to urban poverty, and social exclusion on the basis of class, religion, or ethnicity.
+Gangs usually form among groups of young men who lead otherwise uneventful lives, but are denied decent job prospects, have poor parental role models, and have lacked structured adult involvement during their developmental years.
 The youth gang is a form of demonstrative rebellion by young men who feel excluded from mainstream society.
 Gangs provide these men and their female associates with a sense of family and belonging that has frequently been absent from their childhoods.
 Membership gives meaning to life, shelter in times of need, and protection from other gangs and from abusive or predatory adults.
-Gangs also provide parties, cheap drugs and alcohol, and involvement in various forms of criminal activity.
+Gangs also provide cheap drugs and alcohol, parties, and involvement in various forms of criminal activity.

 Many gangs and gang members are associated with crime, but not all members lead criminal lifestyles.
 Research indicates that gangs form a continuum, from law-abiding legitimate groups to organised crime networks, with an array of groups in between.